Safety and subsidence emergencies

 In many areas, old mine workings are considered stable and are unlikely to cause subsidence.
 When subsidence does occur, it generally happens unnoticed as the mine workings deteriorate over time.

 Check the NSW Planning Portal to find out if you live in an underground mining area

-Safety is the highest priority for SANSW.
+Safety is the highest priority for Subsidence Advisory.
 A 24 Hour Emergency Hotline on 1800 248 083is available to all members of the public to report subsidence safety issues.
 This service operates both within and outside of mine subsidence districts.

-Once notified of a subsidence safety issue, SANSW coordinates an immediate response to ensure the affected area is made safe.
+Once notified of a subsidence safety issue, Subsidence Advisory coordinates an immediate response to ensure the affected area is made safe.

 What is a subsidence emergency?

 A subsidence emergency can be caused by the movement of the ground after underground coal mining.
 After coal is extracted from beneath the ground, the land above can sink and fill the hollow mine workings.
 This can cause tilts and strains on the ground surface.

 Most active underground coal mines operating in NSW today use longwall mining methods.
 Longwall mining is a gradual process, signs of subsidence damage can include jamming doors or windows.
 Due to the depth required for longwall mining in NSW there is no risk of potholes forming in these areas